Banana: Description

 The banana plant is the largest herbaceous flowering plant.
 All the above-ground parts of a banana plant grow from a structure called a corm.
-Plants are normally tall and fairly sturdy with a treelike appearance, but what appears to be a trunk is actually a pseudostem composed of multiple leaf-stalks (petioles).
+Plants are normally tall and fairly sturdy with a tree-like appearance, but what appears to be a trunk is actually a pseudostem composed of multiple leaf-stalks (petioles).
 Bananas grow in a wide variety of soils, as long as it is at least 60 cm deep, has good drainage and is not compacted.
-They are fast-growing plants, with a growth rate of up to 1.6 m per day.
+They are fast-growing plants, with a growth rate of the sheathing leaves of up to 1.6 m per day; the woody stalk that later bears the fruits grows more slowly.

 The leaves of banana plants are composed of a stalk (petiole) and a blade (lamina).
 The base of the petiole widens to form a sheath; the tightly packed sheaths make up the pseudostem, which is all that supports the plant.
 The edges of the sheath meet when it is first produced, making it tubular.
 As new growth occurs in the centre of the pseudostem, the edges are forced apart.
 Cultivated banana plants vary in height depending on the variety and growing conditions.
 Most are around 5 m tall, with a range from 'Dwarf Cavendish' plants at around 3 m to 'Gros Michel' at 7 m or more.
 Leaves are spirally arranged and may grow 2.7 m long and 60 cm wide.
 When a banana plant is mature, the corm stops producing new leaves and begins to form a flower spike or inflorescence.
 A stem develops which grows up inside the pseudostem, carrying the immature inflorescence until eventually it emerges at the top.
 Each pseudostem normally produces a single inflorescence, also known as the "banana heart".
 After fruiting, the pseudostem dies, but offshoots will normally have developed from the base, so that the plant as a whole is perennial.
 The inflorescence contains many petal-like bracts between rows of flowers.
 The female flowers (which can develop into fruit) appear in rows further up the stem (closer to the leaves) from the rows of male flowers.
 The ovary is inferior, meaning that the tiny petals and other flower parts appear at the tip of the ovary.